 The county provides special paratransit services to seniors and the disabled who need to use public transport to get around the county and are not able to use the regular Bee-Line bus.

-If you are able to use the regular Bee-Line Bus, read our brochure, Riding the Bee-Line Bus: Quick Tips for Seniors.
+If you are able to use the regular Bee-Line Bus, read our brochure, A Seniors Guide to Riding the Bee-Line.
 Stay independent and leave the driving to us.
 Take the bus to shop, go to work, visit friends and family or go to a movie, park, pool, gym, or house of worship.
 Read the brochure in Spanish.

 The Senior B.E.A.T Program is a transit orientation program designed to instruct seniors on how to safely and successfully use the Bee-Line System to promote greater travel independence.